Natural Satellites

 • Their gravitational force affects the planet they orbit (In the case of the Earth, the Moon's gravity causes the tides to rise).

-You may be interested: Moons of Jupiter
+You may be interested: Neptune

 Both planets and natural satellites have their own force of gravity.
 Although the power of the planets is greater (which keeps the satellite in its orbit), the satellite also exerts some influence on the planet.